 APS is an autoimmune disease with antibodies directed against beta2 glycoprotein I. This leads to suppression of tissue factor pathway inhibitor, activates complement and reduces the levels of protein C activity, all leading to thrombotic episodes.
 APS may occur with or without other systemic autoimmune diseases like systemic lupus erythematosus (SLE).
 Of the three important antibodies, lupus anticoagulant has better correlation with clinical events than anti beta2 glycoprotein I antibodies and anticardiolipin antibodies.

 There is no consensus on giving aspirin for primary prevention in those with no thrombotic episodes yet.
 Heparin and warfarin are recommended for those with a history of venous thrombosis.
 Just as in other cases of unprovoked venous thrombosis, anticoagulation has to be probably continued life long.
 It may be noted that falsely elevated international normalized ratio (INR) may occur with certain types of tests in APS.
 Warfarin is often recommended for arterial thrombosis as well, though patients with stroke and low levels of anticardiolipin antibodies may even be treated with aspirin alone.

-In pregnancy with thrombotic episodes, low dose aspirin and full dose of heparin are given.
+In pregnancy with thrombotic episodes, low dose aspirin and full dose of heparin or low molecular weight heparin are given.
 Low dose of aspirin or prophylactic dose of heparin are preferred in pregnancy with no prior thrombotic episodes.
 This may be continued six weeks after delivery.